 Find out how to defrost ground beef on your schedule with four different methods.

 While this step isn’t required, it is helpful and can save time.
 When you bring your ground beef home from the store, try to remember to remove it from the Styrofoam and toss the moisture pad from underneath.
-It’s best to freeze the meat in a Ziplock freezer bag in the amounts that you’ll want to use it.
-That extra packaging often freezes onto the meat and prevents that side from defrosting as easily, so removing it ahead of time puts you at an advantage when you’re ready to defrost.
+It’s best to freeze the meat in a zip-top freezer bag in the amounts that you’ll want to use it.
+That extra packaging often freezes onto the meat and prevents that side from defrosting as easily, so removing it ahead of time puts you at an advantage when you’re ready to thaw it out.

 This method can take up to 24 hours for a pound of beef, but once you move it to the fridge, you don’t have to think about it again until you’re ready to cook.